Program Coordinator: Professor Simon Carr, scarr@bmcc.cuny.edu

 Digital Imaging

-Prerequisites: ART 101 or Permission of the Department - This course covers two topics essential for students who intend on pursuing careers in graphic design: prepress production and portfolio design.
+Prerequisite: ART 133 or ART 236 or Departmental Permission - This course covers two topics essential for students who intend on pursuing careers in graphic design: prepress production and portfolio design.
 Students will learn the art and science of preparing and optimizing graphic files for print on commercial offset lithography printers as well as on personal inkjet printers.
 This course will also guide students through the creation of a cohesive design portfolio, showcasing their creative and technical skills.

 Drawing